 The Layer Styles Inner Shadow Dialog Box

+If you want to learn how to add glow to text in Photoshop, we'll start with the Layer Style dialog box.
 The Outer Glow dialog box is shown below.
 A few new settings are displayed here that we have not seen before, like Technique, Range, and Jitter.

 If you are unfamiliar with how all the different Blending Modes work, I highly recommend checking out the Blending Is Fun Basix tutorial.

 In the following example, you can see that Linear Dodge (Add) will create a more extreme glowing effect, while Screen will affect the Outer Glow in a slightly subtler way.

 The Opacity slider allows you to specify how transparent your Outer Glow will be.
 A setting of 0% is completely see-through, while 100% is completely opaque.